CodeHarrington/Project-1/README.md

 * #### I had to create several screen sizes to keep the look of the website.
-   * This was time consuming and will approach in a different way the next.
+   * This was time consuming and will approach in a different way the next, and the amount I learned getting through it was colossal.

 ## Performance testing

-I run [Lighthouse](https://developers.google.com/web/tools/lighthouse/) tool to check the performance of the website.
+I ran [Lighthouse](https://developers.google.com/web/tools/lighthouse/) tool to check the performance of the website.
 I had to do a couple of changes to improve performance.
 Screenshots are presented below:

 ![Screen Shot 2022-02-09 at 08 14 32](https://user-images.githubusercontent.com/96495354/153283959-dc7d2514-f151-4743-bb65-efe6f13f5a25.png)